 More on Bionic Planet

-This article is adapted in part from episode 17 of the Bionic Planet podcast, which features an in-depth, annotated interview with Mike Barry.
+For the full interview with Mike Barry, check out this episode of Bionic Planet.
 Bionic Planet is available at Bionic-Planet.com, as well as on iTunes, TuneIn, Stitcher, and pretty much anywhere you access podcasts.
 You can also listen on this device here:

 Overhaul for the Long Haul